This post may contain affiliate links. Please read our disclosure policy.

 How to cut the lettuce For a Wedge Salad

-- Step 1: A wedge salad starts with a full head of ice berg lettuce.
+- Start with a full head of iceberg lettuce.
 Remove the outside leaves, typically those leaves are somewhat thin and slightly wilted, or excessively dirty.
 Rinse the remaining lettuce to clean.

-- Step 2: Once the outside leaves are removed then we can cut the head of lettuce in half.
+- Once the outside leaves are removed, cut the head of lettuce in half.

-- Step 3: Then each half will be cut into half again, leaving us with 1/4 of a lettuce head.
+- Cut each half in the middle again, creating wedges of 1/4 of a lettuce head.

-- Step 4: A small chop to the bottom of the wedge will remove the remainder of the stem.
+- A small chop to the bottom of the wedge will remove the remainder of the stem.
 At this point, if needed you can rinse the lettuce again to clean between the layers of leaves.
+Just be sure to allow time for the lettuce to dry before serving.

 FAQs: